ketanhdoshi/ml/README.md

 # ML Experiments

+These are several experimental projects that I did for various machine learning and deep learning applications.

 ### Computer Vision
 - [Pointnet 3D](apps/3D%20Objects%20Pointnet.ipynb) (Pytorch): Build a Pointnet model to classify 3D objects.
 Source data in Mesh format is converted to Point Cloud.
 Interactive visualization with Plotly.
 - [Facial Keypoints](apps/Facial%20Keypoints.ipynb) (Pytorch): Build a CNN architecture and process video files to identify facial keypoints.
 Can also input images.